glzjin/CTFd-Whale/INSTALL.md

 ### Configure frpc

-Likewise, create a network and a service for frpc<br>
+Likewise, create a network and a service for frpc

 the network allows challenges to be accessed by frpc

 ```yml